-While I try to keep my actual food storage in items like glass, stainless steel, BPA free plastics, and non-lead containing found objects, using the inexpensive Dollar Tree storage containers is a great way to organize areas in my home that I don’t care quite as much.
+While I try to keep my actual food storage in items like glass, stainless steel, BPA-free plastics, and non-lead-containing found objects, using the inexpensive Dollar Tree storage containers is a great way to organize areas in my home that I don’t care quite as much about.
 My closets and laundry room have benefited from Dollar Tree organization bins in a big way.
 It helps me keep track of what I have, rotate effectively, and keep clutter under control.

 3. Paper Products

 Generally, we do not use paper products regularly, other than toilet paper and a single roll of paper towels that last about a month.